-Appoint an Auditor At every AGM, the unit owners will vote to appoint an individual to serve as the condominium corporation's auditor.
+Appoint an Audito r At every AGM, the unit owners will vote to appoint an individual to serve as the condominium corporation's auditor.
 General Description An auditor is an individual who will review the condominium corporation's financial statements, records, and documents to make an annual report (the "auditor's report") on the financial status of the condominium corporation.
 Legal Requirement Section 60 of the Condominium Act.
 Deadline Condominium corporations appoint an auditor at each AGM.
 If the unit owners fail to appoint an auditor at the AGM, the board must appoint an auditor as soon as possible.
 The auditor must audit the condominium corporation's financial statements and produce the auditor's report before the condominium corporation issues the notice of meeting for the following year's AGM.
 Additional Information Only qualified individuals may be appointed to be a condominium corporation's auditor.
 The qualifications to be an auditor are found under section 61 of the Condominium Act.
 Auditors will serve from the conclusion of the AGM they were appointed at and will continue until a successor is appointed.
 Also, auditors can continue from year to year if they are appointed for subsequent terms.
 Auditors may be removed and replaced by the unit owners, as per the requirements found under section 63 of the Condominium Act.
-Section 60 (5) of the Condominium Act specifies that a condominium corporation may be exempted from needing to appoint an auditor for a year if the condominium corporation meets the following requirements: The condominium corporation has held a turn-over meeting; The condominium corporation consists of fewer than 25 units; and;
+Section 60 (5) of the Condominium Act specifies that a condominium corporation may be exempted from needing to appoint an auditor for a year if the condominium corporation meets the following requirements: The condominium corporation has held a turn-over meeting; o The condominium corporation consists of fewer than 25 units; and;

-As of the date of the AGM, all unit owners in the condominium corporation consent in writing to dispense with the financial audit until the next AGM.
+condominium corporation consent in writing to dispense As of the date of the AGM, all unit owners in the condominium corporation consent in writing to dispense with the financial audit until the next AGM. with the financial audit until the next AGM.